 Benefits Of Journaling

 The reason why I’m trying to get better at this is that I have seen firsthand the benefits of journaling.
 I always notice a difference in my days when I use my Five Minute Journal.
 I tend to be more in the moment and less in my head worrying about the future.
-There are lots of great benefits to journaling and here’s why it may be worth turning this small and quick activity into a daily routine.
+There are lots of great mental health benefits to journaling and here’s why it may be worth turning this small and quick activity into a daily routine.

 Writing or journaling daily, especially during stressful times, can help to manage your feelings and emotions.
 This is especially true when you’re dealing with lots of emotions and you’re not sure how to feel.
 It can help to organize those feelings and sort through them all.
 All in all, reducing your stress.
 Writing down your feelings can be such a helpful way to sort through everything and see things more clearly.